 - How well does it work with H-series Hasselblad lenses?
 [It’s a mixed bag.
 Here.
 Here.
 Here.
 Here.]

-- How well do H-series Hasselblad lenses work with it? [ fine with the focal plane shutter.
-Not at all with the leaf shutters, at least so far.]
+- How well do H-series Hasselblad lenses work with it? [ Fine with the focal plane shutter.
+Not at all with the leaf shutters.]

 - How well do full frame lenses work with it?
 Which lenses work well, and what are the limitations?